xiaoylu/leetcode_category/Java/Readme.md

   }
 }
 ```
-* Constructors are inherited because they are not members
+* Constructors are not inherited because they are not members
   * superclass's constructor can be invoked by `super()`
+  * `super()` can be called only once, implicitly or explicitly
 * A class can not access its grandparent's methods
-  * `super()` can be called only once
 * Neither final methods nor private methods can be overridden in the subclass
-* multiple inheritance of state (NO) vs. multiple inheritance of type (YES)
+* Java support multiple inheritance of type but NOT multiple inheritance of state
-  * A subclass inherits at most one superclass which avoids the diamond problem
+  * A class can implement multiple interfaces but extend at most one superclass
-  * A class implements more than one interface:
+  * Thus, it avoids the diamond problem in which superclasses share fields of same name
-    * `(MyInterface) myVariable` can reference any object of any class that implements the `MyInterface`
+  * `(MyInterface) myVariable` can reference any object which instantiates a class that implements the `MyInterface`
 * Type of inheritance (like protected, public or private in C++) can NOT be specified
-* hiding vs. overriding (same signature in superclass and subclass)
+* hiding vs. overriding (methods with same signatures in superclass and subclass)
-  * static method: hiding, invoked by the type
+  * static method: hiding, invoked by the class name
-  * instance method: overriding, invoked by the specific object (Polymorphism, virtual method invocation)
+  * instance method: overriding, invoked by the specific object (called Polymorphism, or virtual method invocation)
 ```java
 public class Animal {
     public static void testClassMethod() {